13 most overrated tourist traps in Ireland

 Coffin Ship in Murrisk

-Or how about the “Coffin Ship” that sits below Croagh Patrick in Murrisk.
+Or how about the “Coffin Ship” that sits below Croagh Patrick in Murrisk, Mayo.

 This is an incredibly evocative piece of work that haunts you for years after you see it.

-If you are visiting Ireland stay away from the tourist traps or simply visit them quickly to say you’ve been there and move onto the incredible countryside.
-Take in some of the off the beaten path sights to see and tell your friends all the new things you found that virtually no one else has seen yet.
+If you are visiting Ireland stay away from the tourist traps or simply visit them quickly to say you’ve been there and move on to the incredible countryside.
+Take in some of the off-the-beaten-path sights to see and tell your friends about all the new things you found that virtually no one else has seen yet.

 What’s your favourite Irish memory or non-tourist trap to visit?